ameyrupji-k8s/k8s-spring-boot-helloworld-liveness-readiness-probes/README.md

 ### Adding liveness probe

-Add this code to this `spring-boot-helloworld-chart/templates/deployment.yaml`
+Add this code to this `spring-boot-helloworld-chart/templates/deployment.yaml` in the `spec.template.spec.containers[0]` section
 ```yaml
           livenessProbe:
             httpGet: